Why is it important to optimize WordPress database with WPML?

 How to optimize WordPress database in general

-Optimization of WordPress database in general is complex subject and it will be elaborated in future posts (link will be available here).
+WordPress database optimization in general is complex subject and it will be elaborated in future posts (link will be available here).

 Feel free to leave your comments, experiences and questions related to WPML and database optimization in general.
 Finally, spread the word!
 Like, Share, Comment!